gitlabhq/gitlabhq/doc/user/admin_area/settings/continuous_integration.md

 ![Project admin info](img/admin_project_quota_view.png)

-When the pipeline minutes quota for a group is set to a value different than 0, the **Pipelines quota** page is available to the group page settings list.
-You can see there an overview of the pipeline minutes quota of all projects of the group.
+You can see an overview of the pipeline minutes quota of all projects of a group in the **Usage Quotas** page available to the group page settings list.

 ![Group pipelines quota](img/group_pipelines_quota.png)